RespiraWorks/Ventilator/2_Research_&_Development/Project-Pinch_Valve/README.md

 This contains details, BOM, & instructions for the pinch valve module for the pneumatic circuit.

-The module is something that can be "spliced" into any location in the pneumatic circuit given the 5/8"ID standard adopted for alpha.
+The module is something that can be "spliced" into any location in the pneumatic circuit.
 This makes it interchangeable with solenoid or whatever other valve implementation we might consider/test.
 The barbed adapters are needed because only 5/8"OD fits in the pinch valve mechanical assembly.
-It is envisioned that beta will be 3/4"ID throughout, which will require different adapters for the pinch valve.
+It is envisioned that beta will be 3/4"ID throughout, which will require different tubing adapters.

+**NOTE: there are two types of tubing listed, with different internal diameter.
+We are still prototyping and final specification is undecided.
+Consult with the team for selecting one.
+Depending on your system's tubing, you will also need to get appropriate diameter adapters.**

 ### Latest Changes